midl-dev/midl-website.github.io/_cryptocurrencies/ethereum.md

 description: |
 ---

-# Stake your Ethereum 2.0 tokens with MIDL.dev
+# Stake your Eth with MIDL.dev

 **No software to install.
 Use MIDL.dev as staking provider and watch your earnings grow.**